-- Items donated for a garage sale, raffle, or auction. - Poll results. - Signs, postage, and printing. - Food and entertainment provided for a fundraiser. - Discounts or rebates that are not extended to the general public. - Mailing lists, mailings, and other advertising. - Compensation paid by an employer to an employee who spends more than 10 percent of his or her compensated time in a calendar month working on campaign activities.
-Compensation includes gross wages paid and any benefits in lieu of wages, such as stock options or an annuity purchase.
-Compensation does not include standard benefits, such as the employer's payments to a retirement or health plan. - Forgiveness of an accrued expense by the creditor. - Use of an office, automobile, or airplane. - Mail production, postage, printing, shipping, data and graphics.
+- Items donated for a garage sale, raffle, or auction.

+- Poll results.

+- Signs, postage, and printing.

+- Food and entertainment provided for a fundraiser.

+- Corporate stock.

+- Discounts or rebates that are not extended to the general public.

+- Mailing lists, mailings, and other advertising.

+- Forgiveness of an accrued expense by the creditor.

+- Use of an office, automobile, or airplane.

+- Mail production, postage, printing, shipping, data and graphics.

+- Phone banking and public communications.

+- Media consulting services.

+- Video services.

+- Staff time and expenses.